 - The developer aggregates and anonymizes the data and only uses it for internal operations (for example, reporting aggregate statistics in an internal dashboard)

-We have updated the privacy tab of the developer dashboard to allow developers to easily provide information about their data collection and data usage in a simple and standardized way.
+We have updated the Privacy practices tab of the developer dashboard to allow developers to easily provide information about their data collection and data usage in a simple and standardized way.